-3 Let's review and deploy a sample template that includes multiple VMs across availability zones.
-In a web browser, open the JSON file at http://mng.bz/8Oys and search for the following text:
+Let's review and deploy a sample template that includes multiple VMs across Availability Zones.

+1 In a web browser, open the JSON file at https://github.com/Azure/azure-quickstart-templates/blob/master/201-multi-vm-lb-zones/azuredeploy.json, and search for the following text:

+'''

 Microsoft.Compute/virtualMachines

+'''

-The VMs section looks similar to what you used in the previous chapter, but notice the property value for zones.
-This section combines a few different functions available in templates to pick either zone 1, 2, or 3 as the VM is created.
+The VMs section looks similar to what you used in chapter 6, but notice the property value for zones.
+This section combines a few functions available in templates to pick zone 1, 2, or 3 as the VM is created.
 This way, you don't need to manually track what VM runs in which zone, and how you then deploy additional VMs.

-4 In your web browser, search for each of the following to see the sections on the public IP address and load balancer:
+2 In your web browser, search for each of the following to see the sections on the public IP address and load balancer: